tshepang/blog/content/all-about-eve-1950.md

 **pros**

--   gorgeous gals: Marilyn Monroe playing a small part of a young gal trying to make it as an actor and Bette Davis playing the established actor
+-   gorgeous women: Marilyn Monroe playing a small part of a young gal trying to make it as an actor and Bette Davis playing the established actor
 -   nice dialogue here and there